valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 * **No logic -** multi-table derivations and constraints for save logic

     * For example, open **Customer** (left nav menu), **click `ALFKI`**, and **EDIT > DELETE the first Order**.
 Re-click Customer from the left nav menu - it should have reduced the customer's balance from 2102, but it's unchanged.
 That's because there is *no logic...*

+    * Backend update logic can be as much as half the effort, so we really haven't achieved "Low Code" until this are addressed.

 Let's see how these are addressed, in the next section.